Fault Injection

 Van den Herrewegen, Adam, 2025 [12]

-This paper attacks the SPC5606B in chip lockout: the censorship control word uses the public password, so BAM loads a secondary bootloader but the System Status and Configuration Module (SSCM) leaves flash censored, returning the same 16-byte block from address zero on every read.
-O'Flynn's private-password glitch does not apply and his BAM-level attempts on this configuration produced no successes.
+Van den Herrewegen and Adam attack the SPC5606B in chip lockout.
+Here the censorship control word uses the public password, so BAM loads a secondary bootloader, but the System Status and Configuration Module (SSCM) keeps flash censored and returns the same 16-byte block from address zero on every read.
+O'Flynn's private-password glitch does not apply, and his BAM-level attempts against this configuration had produced no successes.
 NXP PSIRT was notified in October 2024.

-A GIAnT voltage-control tool forces a Power-On Reset by dropping Vdd below 2 V (RESET triggers only a soft reset, which does not reload shadow flash).
-A roughly 4-microsecond activity burst visible at about 500 microseconds after POR corresponds to the SSCM loading censorship configuration; a Teensy 4.0 ADC module triggers EMFI at that point.
-Initial scans reveal a chunk-leakage anomaly: faults at 618 to 620 microseconds cause censored flash to return a different 16-byte block, confirming the SSCM is selecting an arbitrary flash offset.
-Narrowing to a 1 mm clockwise coil just before that window fully disables censorship.
+A GIAnT voltage-control tool forces a Power-On Reset by dropping Vdd below 2 V (asserting RESET only triggers a soft reset, which does not reload shadow flash).
+About 500 microseconds after POR, a roughly 4-microsecond activity burst marks the SSCM loading its censorship configuration, and a Teensy 4.0 ADC module fires EMFI at that point.
+Early scans turn up a chunk-leakage anomaly: faults at 618 to 620 microseconds make censored flash return a different 16-byte block, which shows the SSCM is picking an arbitrary flash offset.
+Narrowing to a 1 mm clockwise coil just before that window disables censorship entirely.
 The attack is confirmed on a bare SPC5606B and on a Nissan Hands-Free Module ECU.

 The Nissan Hands-Free Module ECU with the SPC5606B chip in chip-lockout configuration, used as the real-world target for the censorship-disable EMFI attack.
 Figure from Van den Herrewegen, Adam (Disabling Censorship on SPC5606B Chips).The Nissan Hands-Free Module ECU with the SPC5606B chip in chip-lockout configuration, used as the real-world target for the censorship-disable EMFI attack.
 Figure from Van den Herrewegen, Adam (Disabling Censorship on SPC5606B Chips).